 Around sunset, head to the Sky Bar, where you can take in the views of the city and the surrounding mountains with a tasty cocktail in hand.
 It’s definitely one of the best views in the city.
 Looking out, you’ll see why Asheville is nicknamed the “Land of the Sky.”

 When it’s time for dinner, you’ve got tons of great options.
 Asheville is a very eclectic city and it shows in the choices of restaurants you have here.
-In just a few blocks, you can find North Carolina BBQ, Indian street food, vegan fare, sushi – the list goes on and on.
+You can find North Carolina BBQ, Indian street food, vegan fare, and sushi all within just a few blocks.

 One of my personal favorites is the Blue Dream Curry House.
 Here they combine two things I love – curry and tacos.
 It’s called a naan taco and it’s a fluffy piece of naan bread filled with curry and wrapped up like a taco.
 It’s delicious!